 Tamara Jenny-Devrient has worked as a production manager for artistic projects in Switzerland and abroad for many years.

-She has collaborated with the Cartier Foundation for Contemporary Art in Paris and the Hammer Museum in Los Angeles on various projects, before taking on production duties for the Festival Images Vevey for seven years.
+She has collaborated with the Cartier Foundation for Contemporary Art in Paris and the Hammer Museum in Los Angeles on various projects, before taking on production duties for the Festival Images Vevey.
 Over the course of her career, she had developed a particular affinity for and experience in staging the production of monumental installations and events in public spaces.
 She currently works as a freelancer and carries out various mandates for cultural institutions in French-speaking Switzerland.

 Stefano Stoll is the director of the Festival Images in Vevey, Switzerland.
 Since 2008 he has specialized this biennial of visual arts in monumental outdoor installations.
-Every two years it proposes photographic projects made to measure in the streets, parks, the lake and on the façades but also in the city’s museums and galleries, by artists such as Cindy Sherman, Christian Marclay, Hans-Peter Feldman, Paul Fusco, René Burri, Lee Friedländer, Alex Prager, JR, Martin Parr and Alec Soth.
-In this context, he also manages an “off space” dedicated to contemporary photography (Espace Images Vevey) as well as the Grand Prix Images Vevey, one of the oldest photographic production grants in Europe.
+Every two years it proposes photographic projects made to measure in the streets, parks, the lake and on the façades but also in the city’s museums and galleries, by artists such as Cindy Sherman, Christian Marclay, Hans-Peter Feldmann, Paul Fusco, René Burri, Lee Friedlander, Alex Prager, JR, Martin Parr and Alec Soth.
+In this context, he also manages the Espace Images Vevey, an “off space” dedicated to contemporary photography, as well as the Grand Prix Images Vevey, one of the oldest photographic production grants in Europe.
 During his studies, he participated in the early days of the Biel/Bienne Festival of Photography as its co-director from 1998 to 2002.
 He then joined the artistic direction of the Swiss National Exhibition EXPO.02 before taking over the cultural affairs department of the city of Vevey until 2015.
 He is regularly invited as a member of international juries such as the Paul Huf Award (Amsterdam), which he chaired in 2014.
 As an author, he is a member of AICA Press and writes on cultural policy, art and photography.